 - Sources and types of flooding and risk to properties

-- Exploration of the history of flood protection
+- Exploration of the history of flood resistance and resilience

 - Understand flood resistance and flood resilience as strategies for protection